GPA and TSI Requirements

 Students must have a minimum GPA of 2.75 to be admitted to the Educator Preparation Program.
 Following admission, a student must continue to maintain a GPA of 2.75 in order to be eligible to student teach, test for certification, graduate from the program, and be recommended by the Educator Preparation Program for the Texas Teacher Certification.

-New students must take the Texas Higher Education Assessment (THEA) exam and receive a passing score in the Reading, Writing, and Math sections in order to interview for admission into the Educator Preparation Program.
-Transfer students from a Texas public institution of higher education may submit passing scores on the three same sections of the ACCUPLACER test in place of THEA scores.
+Applicants may be required take the Texas Success Initiative (TSI) exam and receive a passing score in the Reading, Writing, and Math sections in order to interview for admission into the Educator Preparation Program.
+Transfer students from a Texas public institution of higher education may submit passing scores on the three same sections of the TSI exam.

 Admission to the Educator Preparation Program is contingent on meeting the following requirements:

 - The student must have completed and passed a minimum of 60 credit hours of college course work.
 A cumulative GPA of 2.75 will be required at the time of the admission interview (see #4 below).

 - The student may be required to submit passing scores for all three sections of the TSI exam.

 When the above criteria are met, the student proceeds to the final steps in the admission process: